Back to Black: Recording and production

 Ronson wrote "Back to Black" the night after he met Winehouse, explaining in a 2010 Mojo interview: I just thought, 'Let's talk about music, see what she likes.'
 She said she liked to go out to bars and clubs and play snooker with her boyfriend and listen to the Shangri-Las.
 So she played me some of those records ...
 I told her that I had nothing to play her right now but if she [lets] me work on something overnight she could come back tomorrow.
 So I came up with this little piano riff, which became the verse chords to 'Back to Black.'
 Behind it I just put a kick drum and a tambourine and tons of reverb.

 Mark Ronson later recalled the Back to Black recording sessions in a 2015 The FADER interview:

 Amy was so serious about her words.
 Working on "Back to Black", when she first sang the chorus, she said, We only said goodbye in words/ I died a hundred times.
 My producer instinct went off and I said, "Hey, sorry, it's got to rhyme.
 That's weird.
 Can you fix that?"
 And she just looked at me like I was crazy, like, "Why would I fix that?
 That's what came out."
 They're some of the most unlikely lyrics you could ever imagine on a massive pop single.

+Winehouse's father later recalled the formulation of "Rehab" in his memoir: One day [Ronson and Winehouse] decided to take a quick stroll around the neighborhood because Amy wanted to buy [her then-boyfriend] Alex Clare a present ... on the way back Amy began telling Mark about being with Blake [Fielder-Civil, her ex], then not being with Blake and being with Alex instead.
+She told him about the time at my house after she'd been in hospital when everyone had been going on at her about her drinking: 'You know they tried to make me go to rehab, and I told them, no, no, no.' 'That's quite gimmicky,' Mark replied.
+'It sounds hooky.
+You should go back to the studio and we should turn that into a song.'

+"She was in Miami only for ten days for Back to Black.
+Her vocals were quick.
+She'd give a couple takes that were effortless and honest, and we'd have it.
+People think of studio sessions as all-nighters, but we'd get there at 10 a.m. to set up; she'd come at noon.
+By 8 or 9 at night, we were done and we'd be back up in the morning getting it done in the daylight."